component/model-validate/Readme.md

 #### .validator([attr], fn)

   Register a validator `fn`.
-It can either:
+It can be either:

   * **attribute specific** - passing an `attr`, in which case it will be called with the value of `attr`.
   * **global** - omitting the `attr`, in which case it will be called with the model itself.